Core Topic: Alt (alternative) Text

 Pro Tip: Consider what you would convey if describing the image over the phone.

-Let's explore the optimal way to create alt text for The Lansdowne Portrait of George Washington.
 This portrait holds significance in settings such as American history courses or art history discussions, especially when analyzing themes like leadership, symbolism in art, or George Washington's historical impact.

 The context in which the image is used is significant; think about why it is included, such as in a history or cultural history course.
 Understanding this context can influence how you craft the ALT text.